 I come from a background of law.
 My father was an excellent and well known trial lawyer in the Metropolitan St. Louis area.
-At the time of his untimely death due to an automobile accident, he was the Clerk of the Federal Court for the Eastern District of Missouri and also served as the ex officio United States Magistrate.
+At the time of his untimely death due to an automobile collision, he was the Clerk of the Federal Court for the Eastern District of Missouri and also served as the ex officio United States Magistrate.

 Contact the DeVoto Law Firm in St. Louis